 A Blitz Report consists of a main extraction SQL and optional parameters that enable users to control or restrict data returned by a report.

-To create new Reports, the profile option ‘Blitz Report Access Level’ must be set to either ‘Developer’ or ‘System’.
-With this profile setting, the Blitz Report execution window shows an additional ‘Setup’ button, which opens the setup window as shown below.Basic steps to create a new report are:
+To create new Reports, the profile option ‘Blitz Report Access’ must be set to either ‘Developer’ or ‘System’.
+With this profile setting, the Blitz Report run window shows an additional ‘Setup’ button, which opens the setup window as shown below.Basic steps to create a new report are:

 Unlike most reporting tools, Blitz Report creates dynamic SQL at run-time, combining the extraction SQL and the user-specified parameters in an optimal way.
 This allows unused parameters to be dropped at run-time, thus eliminating a frequent source of non-performant SQL – the very common WHERE clause for optional parameters ‘column_name=nvl(:bind_variable, column_name)’.